-This section of the Accessibility & Disability web site presents links to resources that provide copies of text books, trade books, journals, operation manuals, scientific articles, and other publications in forms that are accessible to people with disabilities.
+I gathered the following links to resources that provide copies of text books, trade books, journals, operation manuals, scientific articles, children's books, and other publications in forms that are accessible to people with disabilities.
 Some of the formats include Braille, large type, recorded books, digital books, and tactile graphics.

 American Printing House for the Blind